Selling A Storm Damage House In Texas banner Texas

 Are there legal requirements for selling a home with storm damage in Texas?

 Yes, you need to tell buyers about any known damages.
-Texas law says you must disclose things like mold, hail, or flood damage that could affect the home’s value.
+Texas law says you must disclose mold, hail, or flood damage that could affect the home’s value.
 Talk to a lawyer to ensure you follow the law and avoid future problems.

 Can I still sell my house if it has a lien due to storm damage?